 You’ll also see more cheerful work created during his vacations to the village of Horta de San Joan.

-There is some very impressive academic demonstration of light and shadow that’s hard to believe he created while still just a boy.
+There is some very impressive academic demonstration of light and shadow that are hard to believe he created while still just a boy.
 The adolescent age continues to be told later in other joyous paintings from his hometown of Malaga.

 The Blue Period

-The financial difficulties experienced by Picasso in this era meant he couldn’t even afford to buy colours.
+The financial difficulties experienced by Pablo Picasso in this era meant he couldn’t even afford to buy colours.
 His solution?
-Not using them!
+Not using them.

 Here you notice the economical approach to his frescoes of the time – and it’s clear his state of mind made it impossible to create anything cheerful.